johnfawzy84/kratix-training/kratix-installation-and-first-promise/step1/text.md

 [cert-manager](https://cert-manager.io/) is installed on the platform cluster to automate the management and issuance of TLS certificates.

 - **Motivation:** Enables secure communication and certificate management for Kratix components.
+This is needed for Kratix installation.

 ---